maciap/network_analysis/README.md

 > * draw_violins(lst_dict): *the input is a list of the measures for each nodes.
 The output is a violin plot if the values in a dictionary are at least 15.*

 4.__`hop_distance.py`__:
+> The package required: networkx.
 > This file is composed by a single function:

 > * hop_d(children, dist, output_set, G): *this is a recursive function that, given author (children), an integer (d), an empty set (output_set) and the graph G, returns the set of all the authors having hop distance at most equal to d with the input author.
 A graph having them as nodes can thus be created and visualized.*

 5.__`shortest_path.py`__:
+> The packages required: heapq, networkx, collections.
-> The last script furnishes two functions based on Dijikstra's algorithm.
+> The last script furnishes two functions based on Dijikstra's algorithm:

 > * shortestPath(G, source, target): *it solves the shortest path problem, when a single source and a single target are of interest.
 An author is chosen by the user and the total weight of the shortest path from him to Aris Anagnostopoulos is returned, provided it exists.*
 > * shortestPath_all(G, q): *this function takes in input the graph G and a set q of nodes of the graph and for each vertex of the networks, it computes the minimum between the shortest path weights from it to any element of I. Clearly, if a node is not connected to any vertex belonging to I, it is not included in the output.*